yoheimuta/protolint/README.md

 Thank you to the prototool package: https://github.com/uber/prototool

-I referred to the package for the good proven design, interface and some source code.
+I referred to the package for the good proven design and interface.